wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/installation-assistant.rst

               ip: "<dashboard-node-ip>"

 #.
-Run the assistant with the option ``--generate-config-files`` to generate the  Wazuh cluster key, certificates, and passwords necessary for installation.
+Run the Wazuh installation script with the option ``--generate-config-files`` to generate the  Wazuh cluster key, certificates, and passwords necessary for installation.
 You can find these files in ``./wazuh-install-files.tar``.

       .. code-block:: console